wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

 Buddy Compression requires the following hardware changes.
 First, since cache lines are compressed, each cache line slot will be smaller, which changes the addressing scheme of GPGPU's main memory.
 Given a fixed slot size of X, the physical address for line ID i will be i * X, rather than i * 256.
 Second, the GPU's MMU contains a register holding the address of the secondary storage's base address where the overflow area begins.
+The overflow area is an allocated, continuous chunk of memory in the secondary level storage for holding overflowed parts of the line, as we will see later.
+Lastly, the GPU device memory should reserve four bits per logical line in the compressed address space to remember the compressed size of the line.
+The memory controller needs to access the metadata first before deciding the address translation scheme.